 From the Bluetooth Core Spec – “The service discovery protocol (SDP) provides a means for Applications to discover which Services are available and to determine the characteristics of those available services.”
 The SDP sits on top of the L2CAP layer – and when communicating generates a bunch of L2CAP traffic.

-The Bluetooth SIG specifies that SDP database format in Volume 3 Part B of the Bluetooth Core Spec.
+The Bluetooth SIG specifies the SDP database format in Volume 3 Part B of the Bluetooth Core Spec.
 The database is composed of one or more Service Records each containing one or more Service Attributes.
 Each Service Attribute is a Key/Value pair.
-There are several Bluetooth Sig Specified Service Attributes, in addition you can create custom Attributes.
+There are several Bluetooth SIG Specified Service Attributes, but you can also create custom Attributes.

 Some of the legal Attributes include:

-ServiceRecordHandle – A 32-bit number uniquely identifying that Service in the SDP
+ServiceRecordHandle – A 32-bit number uniquely identifying that Service in the SDP.

-ServiceClassIDList – Identifies what type of Service this record represents, specifically a list of classes of Service
+ServiceClassIDList – Identifies what type of Service this record represents, specifically a list of classes of Service.

-ProtocolDescriptorList – A list of the protocol stacks that may be used to access this service
+ProtocolDescriptorList – A list of the protocol stacks that may be used to access this Service.

-ServiceName – A plain text description of the Service
+ServiceName – A plain text description of the Service.

-The protocol provides for the Client to Search for Services and Attributes, and request the values of the same.
+The SDP provides the means for the Client to Search for Services and Attributes and request the values of the same.

 L2CAP, RFCOMM & the Serial Port Profile

 The Bluetooth Classic system has a stack of software and hardware built into it.
-For the purposes of this simple Bluetooth Classic example, three blocks in the Host are relevant, L2CAP, RFCOMM and the Serial Port Profile.
+For the purposes of this simple Bluetooth Classic example, three blocks in the Host are relevant: L2CAP, RFCOMM and the Serial Port Profile.

 You can see the three blocks in this simplified diagram of the Stack.